onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat VNF Modularity.rst

-    A shared Heat Orchestration Template resource is a resource that **MUST** be defined in the base module and will be referenced by one or more resources in one more more incremental modules.
+    A shared Heat Orchestration Template resource is a resource that **MUST** be defined in the base module and will be referenced by one or more resources in one or more incremental modules.

     The UUID of the shared resource (created in the base module) **MUST** be exposed by declaring a parameter in the